|The Frankfurt-Tipp rating:|

 |Genre:||Action, Mystery, Thriller|

-Rapid chases alternate with the spectacular tricks of the four magicians, who are all exposed in the course of the film, but lose nothing of their entertainment value as a result.
-The fact that Leterrier was also able to drum up a really great cast of actors in front of the camera is the icing on the cake on a very tasty whole.
-When great young talents like Jesse Eisenberg or Mélanie Laurent meet great alto stars like Michael Caine and Morgan Freeman, when Woody Harrelson is allowed to play wonderfully smugly against a very dogged Mark Ruffalo, then watching them is just as much fun.
+Rapid chases alternate again and again with the spectacular tricks of the four magicians, who are all unmasked in the course of the film, but lose nothing of their entertainment value as a result.
+The fact that Leterrier was able to gather a really great ensemble of actors in front of the camera is the icing on the cake of a very tasty whole.
+When great up-and-coming talent like Jesse Eisenberg or Mélanie Laurent meet great veteran stars like Michael Caine and Morgan Freeman, when Woody Harrelson gets to play wonderfully smug against a very dogged Mark Ruffalo, it just makes watching it that much more fun.

 Sure, really meaty The Inconceivables is not.
 But the movie doesn't even try to be anything more than pure entertainment either.
 It`s light-hearted popcorn fun that feels a bit like David Copperfield`s version of Ocean`s Eleven, spiced up with some crisp action interludes.
 If you don`t expect more and generally don`t get on the nerves of the people sitting next to you with "That`s completely illogical", you will definitely have a lot of fun with this US surprise hit.
 Therefore: Absolutely recommendable!

 An article by Frankfurt-Tipp